skyfox69/jsapi/README.md

 ```

 To create the OpenAPI documentation for the `echo` operation, add another route, an `info`
-directive and the action to produce OpenAPI documents, for example:
+directive and the controller action to produce OpenAPI documents, for example:

 ```ruby
 # config/routes.rb